-Greinner, Tigers pounce on Twins bullpen for 10-8 win
+Greiner, Tigers pounce on Twins bullpen for 10-8 win

 TRAINER’S ROOM

-Tigers: Manager Ron Gardenhire missed the game due to a stomach bug that forced him to leave Saturday’s game early.
-Bench coach Lloyd McClendon, who took over for Gardenhire on Saturday, managed the Tigers on Sunday.
+Tigers: Gardenhire missed the game due to a stomach bug that forced him to leave Saturday’s game early.
+McClendon, who took over for Gardenhire on Saturday, managed the Tigers on Sunday.
+McClendon said he expects Gardenhire to return Monday.

 Twins: DH Nelson Cruz didn’t play due to mild hip tightness, but the Twins said it was basically a regular day off for Cruz.
 The 40-year-old slugger had played in 40 of Minnesota’s 41 games prior to Sunday.